tpbnick/docs/docs/py-lists.md

 motorcycles.insert(0, 'ducati')
 print(motorcycles)
 ```
-The above code inserts the value `'ducati'` at position `0`.
+The above code inserts the value `#!py 'ducati'` at position `0`.
 So running this program will have the following output:

 ```
 ['ducati', 'honda', 'yamaha', 'suzuki']